 Foreman and SimPro Lightning: How They Fit Together

-SimPro Lightning brings Cooper and four AI agents inside SimPro.
+SimPro Lightning, BigChange Lightning, and Cooper bring AI inside SimPro.
 Foreman is the AI Employee across SimPro, Teams, WhatsApp, phone and email.
+Here's how they fit together.

 What SimPro Lightning is

 SimPro Group's Lightning launch rolls across three product lines under one AI architecture: Simpro Lightning (the global flagship, including the UK), BigChange Lightning (UK and Europe), and AroFlo Lightning (Australia and New Zealand).
-For UK trade businesses, that means both Simpro and BigChange (the two product lines most commonly seen here) now share the same Lightning brand and the same underlying AI components.
+For UK trade businesses, that means both Simpro and BigChange now share the same Lightning brand and the same underlying AI components.

 At the centre of Lightning is Cooper, the AI brain.
 SimPro describes Cooper as a natural-language question-and-answer layer over the business data already in your CRM.
-You ask Cooper a question; Cooper answers from what SimPro stores.
-According to the launch announcement, Cooper is read-only at launch.
-It does not write, send, or act outside that scope.
+Cooper is read-only at launch: it does not write, send, or act outside that scope.

 Around Cooper, four agents ship at launch: